 MSTP Program Directors

-A Class Advisor is assigned to each entering MSTP class.
-The advisor meets with each student on a regular basis during the first two years of training.
-The major responsibility of the Class Advisor is to work with the Directors to help guide the student in the choice of labs for research rotations.
+A class adviser is assigned to each entering MSTP class.
+The adviser meets with each student on a regular basis during the first two years of training.
+The major responsibility of the class adviser is to work with the directors to help guide the student in the choice of labs for research rotations.

-The Class Advisor also meets annually with each student in years three through eight to review progress, complete the Annual MSTP Student Progress Report, and offer general advice.
-A Student-Advisor Dinner is held each fall, where the class and advisor can connect, socialize and share news about summer activities.
-Meet our Class Advisors.
+The class adviser also meets annually with each student in years three through eight to review progress, complete the Annual MSTP Student Progress Report and offer general advice.
+A Student-Adviser Dinner is held each fall, where the class and adviser can connect, socialize and share news about summer activities.